xbeat/Machine-Learning/README.md

 Matrix Multiplication in Deep Learning

 Matrix multiplication is a fundamental operation in deep learning, crucial for processing inputs, applying weights, and propagating information through neural networks.
 It allows the network to combine and transform data in ways that enable pattern recognition and complex computations.

+## Regularization Techniques for Robust Machine Learning Models

+L1 Regularization - The Lasso

+L1 regularization adds the absolute value of weights to the loss function, promoting sparsity by driving some coefficients to exactly zero.
+This selective feature elimination makes models more interpretable while preventing overfitting through parameter shrinkage and automatic variable selection.

 ## Partial Functions in Python for Code Modularity